 Pharmacists' clinical roles are expanding in Canada.
 By 2025, they will increasingly prescribe medications, manage chronic diseases, administer more vaccines, provide smoking cessation and nutrition counseling, conduct minor medical procedures, and operate digital telehealth platforms.

-The top provinces for pharmacist job seekers in 2025 are projected to be Ontario, British Columbia, and Alberta due to rising populations, healthcare funding, and pharmacist shortages.
+The top provinces for pharmacist job seekers are projected to be Ontario, British Columbia, and Alberta due to rising populations, healthcare funding, and pharmacist shortages.
 New Brunswick, Saskatchewan, and Manitoba will also have abundant openings.

 Why does Canada need more pharmacists by 2025?